chipsenkbeil/senkbeil.org/content/posts/005-balancing-time.md

 ### Context Switching

 When doing traditional software engineering, I was used to large blocks of time being dedicated to single tasks.
-Given a new task, I could afford to dedicate multiple hours at a time towards thinking through and implementing a solution in one go.
-I could dedicate my complete focus to the task at hand - getting _into the zone_ - and not worry about frequent interruptions vying for my time.
+Given a new task, I could afford to spend multiple hours at a time towards thinking through and implementing a solution in one go.
+I could completely focus on the task at hand - getting _into the zone_ - and not worry about frequent interruptions vying for my time.

-After I switched over to a solutions engineer, I quickly realized that I no longer had that luxury.
-What's that, you need me to implement a new React application to enable the sales team to better understand the needs of their clients?
-Sure, I can do that, just let me - oh, what's that?
-I need to write a training document to teach retail-focused sales team members about some of our new product offerings?
-Okay, but what do you want me to do about - oh, the CMO of your biggest client is having a meeting right now and it's critical that a solutions engineer joins the call?
-Uh, well, I....
+After switching over to become a solutions engineer, I quickly realized that I no longer had that luxury.
+Multiple projects with different technical stacks split up my technical focus while other responsibilities - namely industry research, cross-functional team collaboration, training & education preparation, client and sales meetings, analyzing and formulating queries for data, etc. - ate up the rest of my time.

-The point illustrated above is that - as a solutions engineer - I've been expected to handle a variety of different tasks, all of which are vying for my attention and require different skills and mindsets to tackle.
+I've been expected to handle a variety of different tasks, all of which are vying for my attention and require different skills and mindsets to tackle.
 This involved quite a lot of context switching, which prevented me from getting _into the zone_ compared to my previous job.

 ### Parallel Work